Ceva (semiconductor company): History

-Ceva Inc. was created in November 2002, through the combination of the DSP IP licensing division of DSP Group (based in Israel) and Parthus Technologies plc.
+Ceva Inc. was created in November 2002 with the merger of the DSP IP licensing division of DSP Group (based in Israel) and Parthus Technologies plc.

-Parthus was originally named Silicon Systems Ltd, and founded in Dublin, Ireland, in 1993 by Brian Long and Peter McManamon, Parthus had its initial public offering in 2000, just as the dot-com bubble was bursting in May, 2000.

 The agreement was announced in April, 2002.

-The DSP Group had founded a US company originally called DSP Cores, Inc, and then Corage, Inc. in 2001.

-The company used the name ParthusCeva for the combination, and planned to list its shared on Nasdaq with symbol PCVA and London Stock Exchange symbol PCV.
+The company used the name ParthusCeva for the combination and listed its shares on the Nasdaq under the symbol PCVA and the London Stock Exchange under the symbol PCV.

-In December, 2003, the company dropped the "Parthus" from their name, and changed the sticker symbol to Ceva.
+In December, 2003, the company dropped the "Parthus" from its name, and changed the ticker symbol to Ceva.

 In 2007, it sold its stake in Dublin-based company GloNav to NXP Semiconductor for a gain of $10.9 million.

 The company develops semiconductor intellectual property core technologies for multimedia and wireless communications.
 Ceva claimed the largest number of baseband processors in 2010, and a 90% DSP IP market share in 2011.

 In July 2014 it acquired RivieraWaves SAS, a private company based in France.

-A 2018 document promoting Israeli innovations mentioned the company.

-In July 2019 it acquired the Hillcrest Labs sensor fusion business from InterDigital.

-Also in July 2019, it entered into a strategic partnership with a Canadian company, Immervision to secure exclusive licensing rights for its patented image processing and sensor fusion technologies for wide-angle cameras.
+In July 2019, the company acquired the Hillcrest Labs sensor fusion business from InterDigital.
+In the same month, CEVA entered into a strategic partnership with a Canadian company, Immervision to secure exclusive licensing rights for its patented image processing and sensor fusion technologies for wide-angle cameras.

 On May 31, 2021, Ceva acquired Intrinsix, another semiconductor design company, for an estimated $33 million.

 On September 20, 2023, Cadence acquired Intrinsix Corporation from Ceva.

-In December 2023, Ceva launched a new brand identity.